wp-plugins/responsive-select-menu/readme.txt

 *   Choose whether or not to exclude “dummy” items that don’t have links
 *   Set the text of the first menu item

+The demo is built with [UberMenu - Wordpress Mega Menu Plugin](http://wpmegamenu.com/) , but it is designed to work with any UL-based WordPress 3 menu.

 == Installation ==